lantstool/ui.web.lantstool/src/react-vault/roadmap.md

-### Муйбутні фічі
+### Future Features

-- Прокидування масиву селекторів в хуки / effects store.getWhatever
+- Passing an array of selectors into hooks / effects like store.getWhatever
-- Прибрати спред оператори з слайсів. Це дозволить мати ефекти і екшини і ентітіс з одинаковим іменем
+- Remove spread operators from slices.
+This will allow having effects, actions, and entities with the same name.
-- Додати useSliceState / useSliceActions...
+- Add useSliceState / useSliceActions…
-- Додати reset store / slice
+- Add reset store / slice